 The Red Meeting House became the centre of Methodism in this area, drawing members from miles around.
-Indeed, so influential was this early Methodist church, that it hosted The Genessee Conference in July, 1820, which was attended by over 100 preachers from all parts of Canada and New York state.
-The number of Methodists in the area increased rapidly, and in 1843, the Methodists in Drummondville village requested permission to hold services and Sunday School in the Drummond Hill Presbyterian Church.
-This request was turned down, and so the Methodists decided to erect a brick church across the street from the Drummond Hill Presbyterian Church, on the site of what is now the Lundy's Lane United Church.
+Indeed, so influential was this early Methodist church that it hosted The Genessee Conference in July, 1820, which was attended by over 100 preachers from all parts of Canada and New York State.
+The number of Methodists in the area increased rapidly, and in 1843, the Methodists in Drummondville Village requested permission to hold services and Sunday School in the Drummond Hill Presbyterian Church.
+This request was turned down, and so the Methodists decided to erect a brick church across the street from the Drummond Hill Presbyterian Church, on the site that became the Lundy's Lane United Church.
 In 1846, around the time that the "New Drummondville Methodist Church" opened, the Red Meeting House was renamed the "Lundy's Lane Methodist Church."
-Services were held in both churches for twelve years, until it was decided that duplication of services was not necessary.
+Services were held in both churches for 12 years, until it was decided that duplication of services was not necessary.
 Although there were many people opposed to closing their original place of worship, farewell services were held at the Red Meeting House in 1857.
 A stone cairn commemorating the Red Meeting House was unveiled by the Lundy's Lane Historical Society on September 14, 1936 near Lundy's Lane and Montrose Road.

 A decision to build a new Methodist Church in Drummondville was made in 1845.
 Land for the church was donated by John Latshaw, a prominent area architect and contractor, on condition that it be used for a Methodist Church; if the land was used for any other purpose, the land would revert back to his estate.
 The new church was dedicated on February 8, 1846.
 After the Red Meeting House closed in 1857, the New Drummondville Church was renamed the Lundy's Lane Methodist Church.
-In 1863, an addition to house the Sunday School was built, and class meetings were held there before and after the Sunday services, and on Tuesday evenings.
-By the 1880's the congregation had grown so large that a new church was necessary.
+In 1863, an addition was built to house the Sunday School, and class meetings were held there before and after the Sunday services, and on Tuesday evenings.
+By the 1880s the congregation had grown so large that a new church was necessary.